 If you own a residential space, such as a block of flats or apartments, you must ensure that continuous handrails are installed as shown in the diagram below.

-These stair parts must be fitted on each side of the flights of stairs and in landing areas.
+These stair parts must be fitted on each side of the flights of stairs and in the landing areas.

 How to install my wall-mounted handrail?